Username

 Quarry Irony

-I've become familiar with a number of petroglyph sites along the Gila River corridor.
+I've become familiar with several petroglyph sites along the Gila River corridor.
 One site frequently mentioned in the literature is Antelope Hill.
-It's significance due to the presence of ground stone quarries.
+Its significance is due to the presence of ground stone quarries.
 Ground stone quarries are where the Ancients fashioned their "manos" and "metates" used to grind grains and seeds.
 It should be noted that the arkosic sandstone used in many of these tools found throughout the southwest has been traced back to this quarry site.
 It's somewhat ironic that this ancient quarry site has been significantly diminished in cultural value by a modern quarry site located on the northwest side of the hill.

 I've previously noticed a mountain on the north side of I-8 with a large white "A" on its south slope.
-I've always presumed this to be Antelope Hill and as we approached the site with maps in hand, our presumption wase confirmed.
+I've always presumed this to be Antelope Hill and as we approached the site with maps in hand, our presumption was confirmed.
 Our approach from the southwest side of Antelope Hill passes a new housing development and the remains of a shooting range.
-We soon pass the modern day quarry, currently not in use.
+We soon pass the modern-day quarry, currently not in use.
 This site owned by the Wellton-Mohawk Irrigation and Drainage District has been quarried extensively to produce rip-rap to armor the banks of the Gila River.
-Unfortunately the cultural value of this section has been destroyed.
+Unfortunately, the cultural value of this section has been destroyed.

 Hiking Antelope Hill Petroglyph Site: As the road passes the quarry, it dips down into the Gila River flood plain.
 The west side of the road is dominated by a superb example of a railroad truss bridge.
 At the intersection, take the east fork and park by the BLM kiosk on the north side of Antelope Hill.
 The side of the road has a steel cable barrier with blue signage indicating an archeological site.